Package 'basilisk'

 Developers of basilisk client packages should never need to call this function directly.
 For typical usage, setupBasiliskEnv is automatically called by basiliskStart to perform lazy installation.
 Developers should also create configure(.win) files to call configureBasiliskEnv, which will call setupBasiliskEnv during R package installation when BASILISK_USE_SYSTEM_DIR=1.

-Pinned version numbers must be present for all desired conda packages in packages.
+Pinned version numbers must be present for all desired packages.
 This improves predictability and simplifies debugging across different systems.
-Note that the version notation for conda packages uses a single =, while the notation for Python packages uses ==; any instances of the latter will be coerced to the former automatically.
+Any = version specifications will be automatically converted to ==.

-After conda and PyPi, more Python packages can be installed from local directories via the paths argument.
+Additional Python packages can be installed from local directories via the paths argument.
 This is useful for basilisk clients vendoring Python packages that are not available in standard repositories.
 While paths expects absolute paths for general usage, this will be auto-generated in a package development context - see BasiliskEnvironment for details.

 2. Calling listPackages on the environment to identify any relevant dependencies and their versions.